python-postgres/fe/README.md

 incorrectly chained.
 Trapping `ClientCannotConnectError` ahead of `Error` should allow both cases to co-exist in the event that data is being extracted from the `ClientCannotConnectError`.

+In v2.0, support for older versions of PostgreSQL and Python will be removed.
+If you have automated installations using PyPI, make sure that they specify a major version.

 ### Installation